Food and Fare

 Oxford has several grocery stores which serve the community.
 Grocery stores vary in their prices so it is usually best to shop at several grocery stores to decide which has the best prices on the items you normally purchase.
 Please keep in mind that taste-testing food before purchasing in the grocery store is not allowed!
 If you open a package of food, you must purchase the item.

-Kroger (University Avenue), Wal-Mart (Jackson Avenue), and Larson’s Big Star (University Avenue) are the largest grocery stores in Oxford.
+Kroger (University Avenue), Wal-Mart (Jackson Avenue), and Larson’s Cashsaver (University Avenue) are the largest grocery stores in Oxford.
 In addition to food items, Wal-Mart also sells general supplies and clothing.
 If you wish to purchase an item not available in the Oxford grocery stores, you may speak with the managers about ordering it for you.

 A wide variety of foods can be found in Memphis, Tennessee.
 Below are locations and contact information for international grocery stores in Memphis.

 Farmers’ Markets are currently making a comeback in the U.S. as people are becoming interested in knowing where their food comes from.
 These markets provide locally grown fresh vegetables, herbs, and fruits (depending on the season).
 Some even provide locally produced fresh meats, eggs, jellies, preserves, and honey.
 Oxford has several Farmer’s Markets that provide the community with fresh produce, such as Oxford Community Market, Mid-town Farmers’ Market and Oxford City Market.
 Chicory Market located on Old Highway 7/North Lamar Boulevard sells locally grown vegetables.

 Yokna Bottoms Farm is a community of individuals that work together to produce locally grown food using sustainable agricultural practices.
 They also promote sustainable and organic agriculture as a viable agricultural system in north Mississippi.
-They’re motto “We dig.
+Their motto is “We dig.
 You eat.” allows members of the community to buy a share of the crops grown for 16 or 32 weeks out of the year.